Kimberly Elise

-Kimberly Elise Trammel (born April 17, 1967) is an American actress.
+Kimberly Elise Trammel is an American actress.
 She made her feature-film debut in Set It Off (1996), and later received critical acclaim for her performance in Beloved (1998).

 During her career, Elise has appeared in films such as John Q., The Manchurian Candidate, and The Great Debaters, all alongside Denzel Washington; Diary of a Mad Black Woman and For Colored Girls, both directed by Tyler Perry; as well as Dope, Almost Christmas, Death Wish, and Ad Astra.

 She received a nomination for Independent Spirit Award for Best Female Lead for her performance in the 2004 drama film, Woman Thou Art Loosed, and played the leading roles in a number of made-for-television movies.
 Elise also starred in the CBS crime drama series Close to Home (2005–07) and the VH1 comedy-drama series Hit the Floor (2013-2016).
 She is a four-time NAACP Image Awards winner.

 Early life

-Elise was born as Kimberly Elise Trammel in Minneapolis, Minnesota, the daughter of Erma Jean (née Johnson), an elementary school teacher, and Marvin Trammel, who owns an executive search firm.
+Elise was born as Kimberly Elise Trammel in Minneapolis, the daughter of Erma and Marvin Trammel.
 She has three siblings.
 She attended The American Film Institute as a Directing Fellow and at the University of Minnesota earned a BA in Mass Communications.